Public awareness campaign launches to educate Nebraskans about new child care tax credits

 First Five Nebraska has launched separate websites for the Child Care Tax Credit (NebraskaChildCareTaxCredit.org) and the School Readiness Tax Credit (SchoolReadinessTaxCredit.org) explaining the eligibility requirements and how to apply.
 The sites link directly to additional information available from the Nebraska Department of Education as well as application forms and resources available from the Nebraska Department of Revenue.
 Messaging partners also can access social media toolkits, fact sheets and other materials through a free print-on-demand service.
 In November, radio and television public service announcements will begin airing statewide through the Nebraska Broadcasters Association’s Public Education Program (PEP) and on certain streaming services.
 All messaging resources will be available in English and Spanish.

-“Creating the tax credits was just the first step,” said Everett.
+“Creating the child care tax credits was just the first step,” said Everett.
 “No matter how urgently these supports are needed in our state, their impact depends entirely on how widely they are understood and used by those they are meant to help.
 We look forward to collaborating with our partners to get the word out.”

 Read blog post: Historic Nebraska Child Care Tax Credit package signed into law